Recognizing and working with Church based trauma

 What I’m trying to say is the Church because it’s human is flawed.
 I’m talking about this local expression of Church here, the global Church and everywhere in between.
 We try to get things right but we are human and we make mistakes.
 In fact I’ll tell you a secret, even Church leaders make mistakes.

-What I want to address this morning is the truth that historically and in today’s modern world the Church has caused and is causing lots of hurt and trauma.
-I want acknowledge that, identify it as wrong and think about how we as the Church can help to heal that hurt.
+What I want to address in this blog is the truth that historically, and in today’s modern world, the Church has caused, and is causing, lots of hurt and trauma.
+I want to acknowledge that, identify it as wrong, and think about how we as the Church can help to heal that hurt.

 I’m no psychologist I’m no expert on this.
-But I have done some research and I know many people, some very close to me who have experienced some of the behaviours I’m going to speak about.
+But I have done some research and I know many people, some very close to me, who have experienced some of the behaviors I’m going to speak about.
 I’ve witnessed some of these in previous incarnations of our church community here.

 What I’m trying to achieve with this message is to break the taboo around discussing this, in the hope that firstly it will continue to develop the culture of openness and accountability we have here and to prevent abuses happening here.
-Secondly so that anyone listening to this in person or online can experience some sense of validation and if they are ready to begin to address the pain.
+Secondly so that anyone reading this can experience some sense of validation and, if they are ready, to begin to address the pain.
 Finally to increase awareness of the little spoken about elephant in the room in Church circles.

-I don’t want this to be a bashing of Church leaders and Christians, I don’t think most people did anything deliberately, the only thing they are maybe guilty of is failing to question why some of the practices they were promoting or enforcing were in place.
+I don’t want this to be a bashing of Church leaders and Christians, I don’t think most people did anything deliberately, but they are guilty of failing to question why some of the practices they were promoting or enforcing were in place.
 Did they match the character of the God of love revealed to us by Jesus.
 It’s not an excuse but millennia of law and religion do this.
 I would never force a victim of abuse to forgive their abusers, that’s a deeply personal thing that can only be done when the victim is ready.
-I but I do know that Gods love is big enough for him to forgive and if anyone is listening to this who on reflection feels they may have been the perpetrator of some of these behaviours my message would be reflect, if possible do what you can to make it right but know the cross was enough to cover every mistake.
+I but I do know that God’s love is big enough for him to forgive and if anyone is listening to this who on reflection feels they may have been the perpetrator of some of these behaviors my message would be reflect, if possible do what you can to make it right but know the cross was enough to cover every mistake.

 Let me give you some examples of what I’m talking about in the modern church.